appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 * `spec.databaseRef.name` specifies that we are reconfiguring `kafka-prod` cluster.
 * `spec.type` specifies that we are performing Reconfigure on our Kafka Cluster.
-* `spec.configuration.configSecret.name` specifies the name of the new secret.
+* `spec.configuration.configSecret.name` specifies the name of the secret.

 Lets save this yaml in a file `kafka-acl.yaml` and apply it using kubectl.
 ```bash